310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% bubble Kanata %}
 okaaay. you could have just [told] me normally, though.

-you are all [excited], too, huh? you even [threw] candy at me.
+you are [excited], too, huh? you even [threw] candy at me~

-you [should not] throw food like that, okay? this is punishment for your prank~♪
+you [should not] throw food like that, okay? this is punishment for your naughtiness~♪
 {% endbubble %}

 {% bubble Shinobu %}